Japan slips into recession, worst yet to come as pandemic wreaks havoc

 Analysts polled by Reuters expect Japan’s economy to shrink an annualised 22.0% in the current quarter, which would be the biggest decline on record and underscores the collapse in activity that is expected to see the worst global slump since the Great Depression of the 1930s.

-The government has already announced a record $1 trillion stimulus package, and the Bank of Japan expanded stimulus for the second straight month in April.
-Abe has pledged a second supplementary budget later this month to fund fresh spending measures to cushion the economic blow from the pandemic.
+The government has already announced a record $1.1 trillion stimulus package, and the Bank of Japan expanded stimulus for the second straight month in April.
+Abe has pledged a second supplementary budget later this month to fund fresh spending measures to cushion the economic blow from the outbreak.

+The nation’s major globe-trotting manufacturers weren’t spared the pandemic’s sweeping impact either.

+Toyota Motor Corp (7203.T) on Friday said it would reduce vehicle production in Japan by 122,000 units in June, as a lack of demand for new cars due to the coronavirus prompts the automaker to keep its plants running on limited operations.
+The automaker is bracing for an 80% drop in full-year operating profit, its lowest in nine years.

 Reporting by Leika Kihara and Tetsushi Kajimoto; Editing by Shri Navaratnam